dlang-tour/english/multithreading/fibers.md

 This feature can be used to implement concurrency where multiple fibers cooperatively share a single core.
-The advantage of fibers compared to threads is that there resource usage is lower because no context switching is involved.
+The advantage of fibers compared to threads is that their resource usage is lower because no context switching is involved.

-A very good usage of this technique can be seen in the [vibe.d framework](http://vibed.org) which implements non-blocking (or asynchronous) I/O operations in terms of fibers leading to a much cleaner code.
+A very good usage of this technique can be seen in the [vibe.d framework](http://vibed.org) which implements non-blocking (or asynchronous) I/O operations in terms of fibers leading to much cleaner code.

 ### In-depth